pvijeh/wu-tang-challenge/README.md

 #Wu Tang Challenge

-Given the following dataset located in ``data.json``, please construct a page in ``index.php`` displaying a table of Wu members ordered from oldest to youngest.
+Given the dataset located in ``data.json``, please construct a page in ``index.php`` displaying a table of Wu members ordered from oldest to youngest.

 ##Requirements